qudo-lucas/lmf/readme.md

 This value will consist of the current serverless function.
 Make sure you call it at some point in your middleware so that your function is executed.

 #### **Referencing local files**
-When you reference a local file in middleware it must be prefixed with "\*".
-LMF will replace the "\*" with the correct navigation to the file.
+When referencing local files in middleware, you must use the "\*" alias which represents the root of your input directory.
+LMF will replace all of the "\*" references with the correct navigation to the local file.
+For instance, `require("*_util/config.js")` might become `require("../../_util/config.js")`.

 #### **Example**